RyanJarv/msh/README.md

 We're using CDK in generally how it's intended to, however we're expressing the configuration through piped commands.
 To do this we build a [simple internal configuration](https://github.com/RyanJarv/msh/blob/9ad244708619a73d14ef61bdfbd86edf0f70db4e/pkg/app/app.go#L49) consisting of the arguments passed to each function.
-This configuration is [read in through the first line of stdin](https://github.com/RyanJarv/msh/blob/e897079a8af68f4ec99d9ca99545b9c470a0ea5f/pkg/app/app.go#L29)on startup, extended, then [printed as the first line to stdout](https://github.com/RyanJarv/msh/blob/e897079a8af68f4ec99d9ca99545b9c470a0ea5f/pkg/app/run.go#L25), but only if stdin/stdout is not a TTY.
+This configuration is [read in through the first line of stdin](https://github.com/RyanJarv/msh/blob/e897079a8af68f4ec99d9ca99545b9c470a0ea5f/pkg/app/app.go#L29) on startup, extended, then [printed as the first line to stdout](https://github.com/RyanJarv/msh/blob/e897079a8af68f4ec99d9ca99545b9c470a0ea5f/pkg/app/run.go#L25), but only if stdin/stdout is not a TTY.